10 INTERVENTION PRINCIPLES

 - AgriFI programme (DANIDA; Micro Enterprises Support Programme Trust, MESPT; Self Help Africa): the proposed intervention is highly complementary to the MESPT programme as the main target is farmer groups rather than exporters.
 The collaboration will aim to ensure small equipment/infrastructure can be financed through the AgriFI programme, while the new intervention will facilitate training dissemination and support compliance with market requirements to ensure market access for the produce of the targeted groups.
 Self Help Africa is also complementary because it provides access to finance for enterprises (soft loans and grants).

 - Market Access Upgrade Programme (MARKUP) (United Nations Industrial Development Organization at national level; International Trade Centre at regional level): at the national level, the collaboration will focus on creating synergies to support public extension staff, especially in mango and fine vegetables value chains, mostly through training for county extension staff where the programme is active (Busia, Siaya, Bungoma, Trans Nzoia, Uasin Gishu, Elgeyo Marakwet, Taita Taveta, Kilifi, Makueni, Machakos, Kajiado, Meru).
 At the regional level, the objective is to avoid duplication for beneficiaries in the avocado value chain by building complementary action plans, collaborating in the setup of an interprofessional platform, and implementing the Good Practice Guidelines for avocado).
+Together with UNIDO, COLEACP will establish a baseline for extension work for various value chains, in order to design relevant capacity building activities for public sector extension staff.

 - USAID-funded programmes: the Kenya Crops and Dairy Market Systems (KCDMS) programme, managed by RTI International, exhibits strong complementarity and some potential areas of overlap.
 The focus of the collaboration will be the mango value chain, where COLEACP will complement the activities RTI runs for the private sector through support for public sector organizations such as KEPHIS to improve market access for Kenyan mango to the EU by setting up a national action plan for fruit fly management and submitting a mango dossier to the EU (DG SANTE).

 - TradeMark East Africa: the second phase of the project, launched in January 2020, focuses on physical access to markets (construction of roads, border control points, setting up export processing zones, improving airports and ports), and improving the trade environment (policies, regulations) and business competitiveness.
+TMEA and COLEACP will collaborate amongst others regarding the support provided to exporters associations.

 - CABI: CABI’s Plantwise programme in Kenya ended in December 2020; today Kenya has 300 plant clinics manned by two plant clinic doctors in 25 counties.
 CABI is in the design phase of a new programme in Kenya, funded by the EU (DG DEVCO), to improve capacity to detect new pests and outbreaks, and also focusing on food supply systems.